Augusto11CB/Java-Studies/Java - Quick Notes.md

 ### Type erasure
 * Todo after type we can get some problems related with overloaded generic methods.
 The raw type of them are exactly the same, so in the moment that the code will run the system don't know which of them use.

+The type erasure process can be imagined as a translation from generic Java source code back into regular Java code.

 ### Bounded type parameters
 Use to impose restrictions in generic definitions.